n4nidhinchandran/songbird/readme.md

-# Chapter 5: The Testing Framework Part 2
+# Chapter 5: The Testing Framework Part 2 (Optional)

+This chapter talks about [Codeception](http://codeception.com/).
+Feel free to skip it if you already have a testing framework in place.

 Since we are ready to build the application, let us remove the route for the default homepage and we are going to make sure that we have done that correctly.